jrebillat/Proper/proper/README.md

 It is possible to associate a named container to element with a key code.

+## Managing errors
+The package contains a way to manage errors in containers and associated elements.
+This is the limit : the way to manage errors only work for containers and associated elements.
+Errors are managed by methods annotated with one or more ManageError annotation.
+Methods annotated this way will be called each time an error message is sent fot the corresponding level.

 ## The annotations
 ### @Require
 The @Require annotation is usable on any class type.
 It will make sure that a specified property exist in the container, with required type and, optionally, associated action.